Download PDFs: Sri Lanka, in two parts

 Part Two: Towards Independence, 1945-1948 [217MB]

 Volume Details: Series B Volume 2.
-First published by The Stationary Office in 1997.
+First published by The Stationery Office in 1997.
 Electronic version reproduced with permission of the editor under an Open Government Licence.

 Editor Details: KM DE SILVA is Professor Emeritus of History at the University of Ceylon, Peradeniya.
 He has written extensively on the history of Sri Lanka, including the three volume History of Ceylon (1959, 1960 and 1973), A History of Sri Lanka (1981) and the two volume political biography JR Jayewardene of Sri Lanka (1994, with WH Wriggins).